labex-labs/labex-cheatsheets/docs/cheatsheets/en/devops.md

   <BaseQuizOption value="D">Initializes Terraform</BaseQuizOption>

   <BaseQuizAnswer>
-    `terraform plan` creates an execution plan showing what Terraform will do when you run `terraform apply`.
+    <code>terraform plan</code> creates an execution plan showing what Terraform will do when you run <code>terraform apply</code>.
 It's a dry-run that helps you review changes before applying them.
   </BaseQuizAnswer>
 </BaseQuiz>